NicEkm/RSA_encryption/README.md

 There is 2 clients.
 Client_1 and Client_2.
 Client_1 is the creator of RSA keypairs and he only have access to private key.
 Client_2 has some very secret message it wants to share privately with Client_1.
-Client_2 asks public key and modulus from Client_1 and then encrypts the message with it and then sends the message to Client_1 over HTTP JWT-token.
+Client_2 asks public key and modulus from Client_1 and then encrypts the message with it and then sends the message to Client_1 over HTTP-request as JWT-token.
 JWT-token contains encrypted RSA message.

 ## Usage